Use a certified and branded power supply unit that can deliver at least 12V DC / 10A.

 |Small Factor PC (E.g Intel NUC i3)||1.5A (average)|

-If your LiFePo batery has a 13AH capacity then -> 13AH / 6.3 Amps = 2h (this is the best case scenario that your LiFePo battery will provide the required juice to your equipment) *
+If your LiFePo batery (like the image below) has a 12Ah capacity then -> 12Ah / 6.3 Amps = 1.9 hours (this is the best case scenario that your LiFePo battery will provide the required juice to your equipment) *

 * For a 6h astrophotography session) you will need ar least a 6.3 * 6 = 38AH battery

-* You probably need a larger capacity battery as battery should not have been entirely drained out!
+* You usually need a larger capacity battery as battery should not have been entirely drained out!